This feature is only available when using the following worker node types:

 Sleep mode

-Not all workloads need to run all the time, and scaling them down saves time and money.
-With sleep mode you can scale down workloads based on a set schedule, or activity from users and ingress.
+Not all workloads need to run continuously.
+Scaling them down saves time and reduces costs.
+With sleep mode, you can scale workloads based on a set schedule or user activity and ingress.

-Sleep mode is intended for pre-production use cases only, and comes with some limitations and caveats when used on a stand alone vCluster that is not connected to the Platform.
+Sleep mode is intended for pre-production use cases only, and has limitations when used on a standalone vCluster not connected to the platform.

-To enable sleep mode, use the following configuration inside your vcluster.yaml
+To enable sleep mode, add the following configuration to your vcluster.yaml

 :